Search:

 Tongues

 Wolvoord and Zuck in their “Bible Knowledge Commentary” have this to say about the meaning of the word: “Whether it was used literally of the physical organ or figuratively of human language, it nowhere referred to as ecstatic speech.
 If it is unreasonable to interpret the unknown with the help of the known, the obscure by the clear, then the burden of proof rests with those who find in this term a meaning other than human language.”
-Warren Wiersbe says, “From the very beginning of the church, tongues were known languages, recognized by listeners.
+Warren Wiersbe says, “From the very beginning of the church, tongues were known languages.
 The tongue would be unknown to the speaker and to the listener, but it was not unknown in the world.”

 Application